andrew-s28/ooi-profiler-nitrate-retriever/README.md

   -n [njobs], --njobs [njobs]
                         number of jobs to run in parallel when running quality control - see joblib.Parallel docs for more details
 ```

+## Example

+You can view an interactive Python notebook in the [examples directory](https://github.com/andrew-s28/ooi-profiler-nitrate-retriever/tree/main/examples) that goes through each step used in the data retriever script.
+After cloning the repository and setting up your environment, simply open and run the notebook `ooi_profiler_nitrate_analysis.ipynb` to view the steps taken in the access, quality control, binning, and validation of OOI profiler nitrate datasets.

 ## License